flyteorg/flyte/docs/user_guide/development_lifecycle/failure_node.md

     c >> t >> d
 ```

 By setting the failure policy to `FAIL_AFTER_EXECUTABLE_NODES_COMPLETE` to ensure that the `wf1` is executed even if the subworkflow fails.
-In this case, both parent and child workflows will fail, resulting in the `clean_up` task being executed twice.
+In this case, both parent and child workflows will fail, resulting in the `clean_up` task being executed twice:

 ```python
 @workflow(on_failure=clean_up, failure_policy=WorkflowFailurePolicy.FAIL_AFTER_EXECUTABLE_NODES_COMPLETE)